sims1253/old-blog/_posts/2017-11-13-gsoc-2017-postmortem-pt2.md

 Implementing Feedback
 ---------------------
-I rewrote a lot of our application texts to focus more on the things Stephany pointed out as important factors after we returned but the main part of work I did was essentially rewriting all twenty something project proposals we had.
+I rewrote a lot of our application texts to focus more on the things Stephanie pointed out as important factors after we returned but the main part of work I did was essentially rewriting all twenty something project proposals we had.
 Although I wrote some of them myself, most of them were actually written